iacobson/ecspanse/guides/tutorial.md

 >
 > - using tags to manage collections of components
 > - using advanced component specs
+> - using the auto-emitted component updatd events

 ### Adding Resource Components